CRobGIS-RS/NCEI/README.md

+# NCEI
-# Repo consists of Python code for processing county level climate data downloaded from the climdiv ftp site.
+Repo consists of Python code for processing county level climate data downloaded from the climdiv ftp site.